TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: ci-info, is-ci, require-in-the-middle.
-A copy of the source code may be downloaded from https://github.com/watson/ci-info.git (ci-info), https://github.com/watson/is-ci.git (is-ci), git+https://github.com/elastic/require-in-the-middle.git (require-in-the-middle).
+The following software may be included in this product: ci-info, is-ci.
+A copy of the source code may be downloaded from https://github.com/watson/ci-info.git (ci-info), https://github.com/watson/is-ci.git (is-ci).
 This software contains the following license and notice below:

 The MIT License (MIT)